flipp-oss/deimos/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/flipp-oss/deimos .

+We have more information on the [internal architecture](docs/ARCHITECTURE.md) of Deimos for contributors!

 ### Linting

 Deimos uses Rubocop to lint the code.
 Please run Rubocop on your code